Following the hugely successful Marches of Time 2025

 In 2014, 2015 & 2017 he accompanied the cathedral’s Magna Carta to cities around the world, introducing its history and significance to audiences from Houston to Beijing.

-Will you find the characters from Piers Torday’s books hiding in the grounds, to come up with the secret word and win some ‘treasure’.
+The search was on to find the characters from Piers Torday’s books hiding in the grounds, and come up with the secret word with ‘treasure’ to be won.

 Meet our Founding Patron: